How to Make a Yoga Studio Schedule and Classes Timetable

 Studio Timetable

-If you are taking a new class for the first time you need to create a yoga schedule as a beginner for students who are new to yoga.
+If you are taking a new class for the first time, you must create a yoga schedule as a beginner for students new to yoga.
 You can aim for a class thrice a week or daily if you desire a specific duration, allowing your students to comfortably ease into learning yoga.

-The schedule should not make the student take yoga as a difficult subject but learn along taking rest in between and understanding the concept.
+The schedule should not make the student take yoga as a difficult subject; rather, the student should learn by resting and understanding the concept.
 It is always advised to go slow when teaching yoga.

 Then, after about two months, you should consider increasing the number of weekly classes, ensuring at least one day of rest for your clients to rejuvenate.

-With an online booking system, you can present the yoga studio schedule in either a grid or list format.
+You can present the yoga studio schedule in a grid or list format with an online booking system.

 A typical layout or format will have the following information.